Miliband calls for new limits on UK media ownership

 “It became apparent in discussion that Mr. Murdoch said that he didn’t like our European policies and wished me to change our European policies.
 If we couldn’t change those policies he could not and would not support the government”.

-He added: “It is not often someone sits in front of a prime minister and says to a prime minister: ‘I would like you to change your policy or my organization cannot support you’.”
+He added: “It is not often someone sits in front of a prime minister and says to a prime minister: ‘I would like you to change your policy or my organisation cannot support you’.”
+(Additional reporting by Philip Baillie; Editing by Roger Atwood)